philbowles/PangolinMQTT/docs/bugs.md

 ### Major Flaw #3 "MF3" (Abdication of inbound fragment reassembly)

-On input the author expects the user to reassemble any fragmented packets, which is a non-trivial task and beyond many beginners. *If* the user does not write this complex code then two fragments of one message wil appear a two individual messages and the user's code will get "out of step" which is annoying, but....
+On input the author expects the user to reassemble any fragmented packets, which is a non-trivial task and beyond many beginners. *If* the user does not write this complex code then two fragments of one message will appear a two individual messages and the user's code will get "out of step" which is annoying, but....

 ...If the fragmented packet is a "control" packet such as a QoS1 acknowledgement, then since it is never seen as a whole packet by the library, it cannot correctly operate the QoS "handshake" process - which is fatal.
 Put simply: ***QoS1 and 2 CANNOT work unless input packets are correctly re-assembled and dispatched***

-## The main menu:
+## Selected bugs:

-This list is not exhaustive, there are many more, these are just some of the worst.
+This list is not exhaustive, there are many more, these are just some of the worst and the ones that are either fatal or prevent QoS1 and/or 2 from having any chance of working.
 Some of the bugs have links to supporting evidence, some don't.
 For those that don't, you can either take my word or try them yourself: being honest, I just gave up.
 Bugs caused by honest-to-goodness poor programming are marked "PP"

 1. Spontaneous DCX/CNX.
 [MF1]
 2. [Will Topic bug](#setwill) Prevents sketch from starting with non-static input.
 [MF1]